ProfPAThomas/py-galaxies/docs/jb_pygal/developers/to-do.rst

 * Star formation and feedback:

-  - implement a version with no resolved discs
+  - implement a version with no resolved discs:

+    + basic implementation done
+    + need to add yields
+    + need to add SFR extraction
+    + need to test (star formation seems very strong at the moment)

   - add resolved galactic discs with inflow of gas

 * AGN accretion and feedback: